aryan-t22/FunctionApp/README.md

 Integrated 1.0 * e^(1.0 * (x - 0.0)) from x = 0.0 to x = 5.0, yielding 147.4131591025774
 Wed Apr 12 20:05:52 PDT 2023
 Evaluated 1.0 * e^(1.0 * (x - 0.0)) at x = 5.0, yielding 148.4131591025766.

+## *Phase 4: Task 3:*
+*Possible refactoring that could be done:*
+- Change the left and right fields in the Function class to be a single field, parent, being of type List<Function>.
+This would avoid having to check for each field being null - an empty list signifies a child node, with two elements in the list otherwise storing the left and right function respectively
+- In terms of design, I would make an abstract class that handles function with 3 fields, and not just one for trig functions.
+This would allow for easier implementations of functions such as the Logarithm, which also essentially only take 3 key parameters.